bebleo/smtpdfix/README.md

 + Authenticating with LOGIN and PLAIN mechanisms fails over TLS/SSL, but works with STARTTLS.
 [Issue #10](https://github.com/bebleo/smtpdfix/issues/10)
 + Currently no support for termination through signals.
 [Issue #4](https://github.com/bebleo/smtpdfix/issues/4)
 + Key and certificate for encrypted communications must be called key.pem and cert.pem respectively.
 [Issue #15](https://github.com/bebleo/smtpdfix/issues/15)
++ Setting the environment variable for SMTPD_USE_TLS or SMTPD_USE_SSL after the fixture is initialized does not change the behaviour.
+[Issue #50](https://github.com/bebleo/smtpdfix/issues/50)

 ©2020-2021, Written with ☕ and ❤ in Montreal, QC